 “Once we’ve reached adulthood at 18 years and older, we need seven to nine hours of sleep per night on average—although this may vary for certain individuals,” says Dr. Stierer.

-She adds that, “with even more responsibilities, adults have similar issues as children when it comes to competing priorities and poor sleep habits.
-In addition, [adults also] battle physiological causes such as sleep apnea, gastroesophageal reflux, sleep walking, and other parasomnias.”
-Menopause has been known to wreak havoc on an otherwise good night’s sleep, says Dr. Stierer.
+She adds that “with even more responsibilities, adults have similar issues as children when it comes to competing priorities and poor sleep habits.
+In addition, [adults also] battle physiological causes such as sleep apnea, gastroesophageal reflux, sleepwalking, and other parasomnias.”
+Menopause can also wreak havoc on an otherwise good night’s sleep, says Dr. Stierer.

 Seniors: 7 to 8 hours